losaposta/ubuntuism/README.md

 	}</pre>
 	Adjust either to suit your personal tastes.

-19. Go ahead and move the follow code (lines 166-122), to just before the logo on line 106
+19. Go ahead and move the follow code (166-122), to just before the logo on line 106
 	<pre>
 	&tl;?php if ($enableSwitcher) : ?&gt;
 		&lt;ul id="style-switch"&gt;